What is Physiotherapy?

 Children living in Brantford and Brant County are eligible for Outpatient Physiotherapy Services from birth through to their 19th birthday.

-Children living in Haldimand-Norfolk are eligible to initiate Outpatient Physiotherapy Services at Lansdowne Children's Centre up until they begin grade one.
-Children attending grade one and beyond in Haldimand-Norfolk must be referred to the Haldimand-Norfolk Community Care Access Centre for Physiotherapy services.
+Children living in Haldimand-Norfolk are also eligible to initiate Physiotherapy Services at Lansdowne Children's Centre.
+Services may occur at our main location in Brantford, at our satellite site located at the Ontario Early Years Centre in Simcoe [12 Colborne St. N.] or at various community locations in Haldimand and Norfolk.
+Children attending grade one and beyond in Haldimand-Norfolk may be referred to the Hamilton Niagara-Haldimand-Brant Community Care Access Centre for physiotherapy services if they meet their criteria.

 What can I expect?